moritz-konarski/internship/programs/README.md

 ## Command Line Program

-The program in this folder are presented to show my work, they are not up to date and they may not even work.
+The programs in this folder are presented to show my work, they are not up to date and they may not even work.
 The required anaconda environment file is provided in case there is interest in them.